Academic Standing

 The university uses full- and part-time enrollment in the assessment of tuition and fees.
 It is also used in determining eligibility for financial aid and the rules governing satisfactory academic progress for renewal of financial aid.
 In addition, some degree programs require or recommend full-time enrollment.

-The following are minimum UIC undergraduate probation and dismissal criteria that apply to both full-time and part-time students.
+The following are minimum UIC undergraduate term notice, academic notice, and dismissal criteria that apply to both full-time and part-time students.
 Colleges or programs may have higher standards.

-1. A student not currently on academic probation will be placed on academic probation at the end of any term in which the student earns less than a 2.00/4.00 grade point average.
+1. A student not currently on academic notice will be placed on academic notice at the end of any term in which the student earns a cumulative or UIC GPA less than a 2.00/4.00.
 This rule applies even for the student with a cumulative GPA of 2.00/4.00 or higher.
-For such a student, the probation serves as a warning.
+For such a student, academic notice serves as a warning.

-2. An entering transfer student, admitted by petition with a cumulative GPA lower than 2.00/4.00, will be immediately placed on probation.
+2. An entering transfer student may be placed on academic notice when admitted by petition with a cumulative GPA lower than 2.00/4.00.

-3. A student readmitted by petition with a UIC GPA lower than 2.00/4.00 will be immediately placed on probation.
+3. A student readmitted by petition may be placed on academic notice with a UIC GPA lower than 2.00/4.00.

-4. A student readmitted by petition whose combined cumulative GPA from UIC and other institutions is lower than 2.00/4.00 will be immediately placed on probation.
+4. A student readmitted by petition may be placed on academic notice when admitted with a combined cumulative GPA from UIC and other institutions that is lower than 2.00/4.00.

-A student on academic probation who earns a GPA of at least 2.00/4.00 in a given term will be removed from probation, provided the student’s cumulative GPA in all work taken at UIC is at least 2.00/4.00.
-Further, for the student with transfer credit, the combined average of the student’s transfer credit and UIC course work must also be at least a 2.00/4.00.
+A student on academic notice who earns a GPA of at least 2.00/4.00 in a given term will be removed from academic notice, provided the student’s cumulative GPA in all work taken at UIC is at least 2.00/4.00.
+Further, for the student with transfer credit, the combined average of the student’s transfer credit and UIC coursework must also be at least a 2.00/4.00.

-2. The student meets the GPA required by the conditions of his or her probation but does not raise the combined average of the student’s transfer credit and UIC course work to at least 2.00/4.00.
+2. The student meets the GPA required by the conditions of their academic notice but does not raise the combined average of the student’s transfer credit and UIC coursework to at least 2.00/4.00.

-The dean of the student’s college determines the conditions of probation.
-In addition to specifying the GPA, the dean may require the completion of specific courses, may limit the number of hours for which the student registers, and may exclude the student from taking certain courses while on probation.
+The dean of the student’s college determines the conditions of academic notice.
+In addition to specifying the GPA, the dean may require the completion of specific courses, may limit the number of hours for which the student registers, and may exclude the student from taking certain courses while on academic notice.

 Dismissal Rulesa